PCI DSS version 4 was released in April 2022, and organizations must comply with the framework by 2025.

 How Blumira Helps: Easily Access and View Retained Logs; Customize Notifications

-To help customers meet PCI DSS 10.5.1, Blumira retails one year of data by default in our Cloud and Advanced editions, so there’s no need to export logs every three months and store them in a different location.
+To help customers meet PCI DSS 10.5.1, Blumira retains one year of data by default in our Cloud and Advanced editions, so there’s no need to export logs every three months and store them in a different location.

 Blumira also gives customers a convenient portal to access and review all of their current and past findings.
 This is offered as part of your flat fee, subscription-based pricing model, unlike other SIEM providers that charge their customers if they want to access their own logs.